 Photo description: Above is ablack and white portrait of myself, a brunette female, wearing a black graphic t-shirt.

 Hi!
-I’m ReBe Armstrong — short for ReBecca, but in the community, I go by ReBe Loves.
+I’m ReBe Armstrong.
+My full name is ReBecca, but in the community I go by ReBe Loves.

-I’m a Birmingham-based creative, disability advocate, and mental health champion.
-My work combines bold design with heartfelt storytelling, all with the goal of uplifting and connecting communities through art, advocacy, and authenticity.
+I’m a Birmingham-based creative, advocate, and mental health champion.
+My work brings together bold design and heartfelt storytelling with the goal of uplifting and connecting communities through art, advocacy, and authenticity.

 I hold a degree in Design, Technology, and Industry from Troy University, where I also co-founded S.C.A.D.A.(Students Concerned About Disability Awareness), a student-led group promoting inclusion and awareness on campus.